Geography Programme of Study

-- We enhance the curriculum by utilising the skills of our Secondary colleagues to deepen subject knowledge of both staff and students.
+- Within Primary, we enhance the curriculum by utilising the skills of our Secondary colleagues to deepen the subject knowledge of both staff and students.

-- Units with key objectives have been planned by the Primary staff in order to ensure there is continuity and progression from Reception to Year 6 and into KS3.
+- Units with key objectives have been planned by the Primary staff in order to ensure there is continuity and progression from Reception to Year 6 and into KS3 and KS4

 - The command words: Describe, Explain and Compare are used when planning activities, to enable children, when they are developmentally ready, to show their geographical understanding; this leads directly into the KS3 requirements from Year 7.